hollyschinsky/spotify-browser/module4.md

         return str.replace(/'/g, '&#39;');
     });

-3. Now we need to specify where we want to use the heler in the template.
+3. Now we need to specify where we want to use the helper in the template.
 We need to format the data being passed into the *itemTemplate*, so open index.html and add it into the `data-context` attribute before the `this` object (be sure to leave a space too).
 The helper will then be applied to your data item and you will see the results  Open the index.html file and add the `stringify` attribute as shown below: